dnsmith124/spotify-web-api-react/README.md

 ## spotify-web-api-react

-A React app recreating Spotify's UI via spotify-web-api and spotify-web-api-js.
+A React app recreating Spotify's UI.

 #### NOTE: This project uses Spotify's web api, and is currently in developer mode.
 This means that only users who have been manually added can properly authenticate.
 Once the app is complete, I will submit a request with Spotify to move the project from developer mode to extended quota mode, which will allow any user to authenticate.